SohailAfridi98/melanoma-skin-cancer/README.md

-# deyegnose
+# Melanoma Cancer Disease Detection

-A Flutter Application based on Deep Learning to diagnose Diabetic Retinopathy from retina images
+A Flutter Application based on Deep Learning to diagnose Melanoma from images

 ## Getting Started